 - Zeroth Law of Thermodynamics (Law of Equilibrium): If two systems are in thermal equilibrium with a third system, then all three systems are in thermal equilibrium with each other.

-- While this is intuitive, it must be explicitly stated in order to define the concept of temperature.
+- While this is intuitive, it must be explicitly stated to define the concept of temperature.

 - First Law of Thermodynamics (Conservation of Energy): Energy can be neither created nor destroyed; it can only be changed between its various forms, and/or flow to or from other systems.
 As a consequence of this: